abdielbrilhante/foodscript/README.md

 ## Writing custom agents

-The basic repo only has one very simple agent, to make others available just export new ones from the same `agents.ts` file, after which they should then be automatically available to select in the dropdowns.
+The basic repo only has two very simple agents, to make others available just export new ones from the same `agents.ts` file, after which they should then be automatically available to select in the dropdowns.

 ```typescript
 export const myAgent: AgentFunction = (perception, state) => {